cloudfoundry/diego-release/README.md

 and server key across may be shared between the client and peer configurations if desired.

+Similarly, SSL with mutual authentication can be enabled for communication to the BBS server, via the `diego.bbs.require_ssl` BOSH property, which defaults to `true`.
+When enabled, the operator must provide SSL certificates and keys for the BBS server and its clients (other components in the Diego deployment).

 #### Generating SSL Certificates

 For generating SSL certificates, we recommend [certstrap](https://github.com/square/certstrap).